hgusweldeyowhanes/ecommerce-platform-backend/README.md

 - Domain logic in `services.py` / read paths in `selectors.py`
 - Split settings for env-specific config
 - Payment gateways pluggable under `apps/payments/gateways/`
-- Celery tasks for emails/stock when Redis is available
+- Celery tasks for emails when Redis is available
 """